 — symposium Atelier NL

-Every year, we remove billions and billions of tons of sand from beaches, rivers, and oceans and lock it away in our infrastructure, commodities, and technologies.
-This has resulted in global sand scarcity.
 'The Abundance and Scarcity of Sand' is a symposium focused on the critical discussion of sand as one of the most quickly disappearing natural resources in the world.
-Hosted by Atelier NL and MU, this symposium is a place for artists, designers, scientists, environmentalists, and the local community to participate in lectures and in-depth conversation regarding the environmental challenges and potential solutions surrounding sand.
+Every year, we remove billions of tons of sand from beaches, rivers, oceans and land, and lock it away in our infrastructure and technologies.
+This has resulted in what experts are now calling a global sand scarcity.
+Hosted by Atelier NL, this symposium invites artists, designers, scientists, environmentalists, and the local community to participate in both lectures and in-depth conversation regarding the environmental challenges and potential solutions surrounding sand.

-We want to dedicate this symposium to the memory and passion of Michael Welland, British geologist and author of the award-winning book ‘Sand’, who had a profound poetic understanding of life and the natural world.
-He was the man who inspired and guided us to set up this symposium.
-He would have loved to be here with us in person, but will never leave us in spirit and neither will his words.
+We dedicate this symposium to the memory of Michael Welland (1946-2017), British geologist and author of the award-winning book ‘Sand’: A Journey Through Science and the Imagination', who had a profound poetic understanding of life and the natural world.
+His passion for sand inspired this very symposium.
+His spirit will never leave us and neither will his words.

-The event will culminate with an interactive panel discussion in which the public is welcome to participate.
-The panel will consist of Denis Delestrac, Jacqueline Heerema (Satellietgroep), Winy Maas (MVRDV), Lonny van Ryswyck (Atelier NL), Mindert de Vries (Deltares/Waddenacademie), Winy Maas (MVRDV), and Marcus Fairs (Deezen).
+The event then culminated into an interactive panel discussion in which the public was welcome to participate.
+Inclided in the panel was Denis Delestrac, Jacqueline Heerema (Satellietgroep), Winy Maas (MVRDV), Lonny van Ryswyck (Atelier NL), Mindert de Vries (Deltares/Waddenacademie), Winy Maas (MVRDV), and Marcus Fairs (Deezen).
 As editor-in-chief of Dezeen and as a 2017 DDW ambassador, Marcus Fairs is the leader of the 'Good Design for a Bad World' initiative, which celebrates designers who are addressing major global challenges.
 Sand scarcity is a serious problem with potentially far-reaching consequences not only for our planet and its ecology but for our economy and society.

-Join us for this intensive symposium that brings together scientists, designers, and the public to discuss this ubiquitous everyday material that impacts our lives at every scale.
-Angelique Spaninks (director of MU) will host the evening, starting the dialogue with everybody involved.
+This intensive symposium brought together scientists, designers, and the public to discuss the ubiquitous everyday material of sand and how it impacts our lives at every scale.
+Angelique Spaninks (director of MU) graciously hosted the evening, initiating the important and inclusive dialogue surrounding sand.